wallarm/product-documentation/docs/4.6/fast/en/qsg/test-run.md

     2. The marked request is saved to the Wallarm cloud
     3. The initial baseline request is sent to the target application unmodified

-    >   #### Info:: The baseline requests recording process
-    >
-    >   This process is often referred to as baseline requests recording.
+    !!! info "The baseline requests recording process" This process is often referred to as baseline requests recording.
 You could stop the recording either from the web interface of the cloud or by making an API call to the Wallarm API.
 The node will continue sending initial baselines to the target application.

     The baseline recording begins if the node receives the test policy and the test run ID first.